Prepare While Others Dream: Setting Goals from the Top Down

 Prepare While Others Dream: Make Dreams Reality

 Dreams are the personal fantasies we think about that come from deep within us.
 They can become realities.
 But the important ones take hard work to accomplish.
-To fulfill your dreams as a med student, you must prepare while others dreams.
+To fulfill your dreams as a med student, you must prepare while others dream.
 That’s where establishing long-term and short-term goals comes into play.

 Sometimes, the goals you set for yourself don’t turn out the way you hoped.
 That can leave you feeling lost.
 When this happens, take some time to determine what went wrong.